 The next five years will see a refinement of digital transformation strategies.
 While the focus on AI, cloud, security, and automation will remain strong, the way organizations approach training and adoption will fundamentally shift.

-3. Digital Adoption Platforms (DAPs) Will Become Essential – Rather than relying on traditional training programs, companies will leverage DAP solutions to provide real-time guidance within software applications.
+• Software Adoption Solutions Will Become Essential – Rather than relying on traditional training programs, companies will use adoption solutions that deliver real-time guidance within software applications.

-5. Data Literacy Will Be a Core Competency – Employees will be expected to understand and leverage data analytics, making continuous upskilling a necessity.
+• Data Literacy Will Be a Core Competency – Employees will be expected to understand and use data analytics, making continuous upskilling a necessity.

-Despite billions spent on software training, many companies still struggle to drive meaningful adoption.
+Despite significant investment in software training — with average US companies spending $1,300 per employee per year on training alone — many companies still struggle to achieve meaningful adoption.
 Employees are often overwhelmed by complicated interfaces, frequent software updates, and lack of intuitive guidance.
-Traditional training methods (classroom sessions, webinars, manuals) are inefficient and quickly outdated.
-This is where Userlane’s DAP can bridge the gap.
+Traditional training methods (classroom sessions, webinars, manuals) are inefficient and quickly outdated — research shows 70% of new information is forgotten within 24 hours if not reinforced.
+This is where Userlane can help.

-• Accelerated Onboarding & Training: New employees can become proficient in software without external training, reducing time-to-productivity.
+• Accelerated Onboarding & Training: New employees can become proficient in software without traditional classroom training, reducing time-to-productivity.
+Deutsche Bahn achieved 97% more efficient training and a 50% reduction in time-to-proficiency across 300,000+ employees.

-• Seamless Adoption Across All Business Units: Whether it’s AI tools, cloud applications, or cybersecurity systems, Userlane helps ensure smooth and consistent adoption.
+• Seamless Adoption Across Complex Enterprise Environments: Whether it’s AI tools, cloud applications, or compliance-critical systems, Userlane helps ensure smooth and consistent adoption.
+BayernLB achieved 87% user adoption of MS Dynamics 365 across 1,200 employees.

 • Reduced Support Costs: Organizations spend significant resources on IT support for software-related questions.
-With Userlane’s self-service guidance, users receive instant help, reducing dependency on IT teams.
+With the Userlane Assistant, users receive instant help, reducing dependency on IT teams.
+UHL NHS Trust reduced support tickets by 80% across 22,000 staff, while Linde Engineering achieved a 48% support ticket reduction.

 Conclusion

-With Userlane’s Digital Adoption Platform, businesses can finally close the gap between software investment and effective workforce adoption, ensuring that employees not only have access to cutting-edge software but also know how to use it efficiently.
-By embedding learning directly within software applications, organizations can reduce training time, improve productivity, and maximize software ROI.
+With Userlane, businesses can finally close the gap between software investment and effective workforce adoption, ensuring that employees not only have access to enterprise software but also know how to use it efficiently.
+By combining application intelligence with contextual in-app assistance, organizations can reduce training time, improve productivity, and maximize software ROI.

 As businesses prepare for the next five years of transformation, investing in user adoption will be just as critical as investing in the software itself.